 i.
 Report of the President’s Commission on the Assassination of JFK, Appendix 16: A Biography of Jack Ruby, Underworld Ties, pp. 800, 801

 ii.
 Report of the Select Committee on Assassinations, Appendix Volume IX, Section V, Possible Associations between Jack Ruby and Organized Crime, Part D, prepared by Howard Shapiro research attorney and Michael Ewing staff researcher pp. 188-96

 iii.
 Report of the House Select Committee on Assassination, Section I. Part.
 A, subsection 4, The Committee believes..., p.
 150

 iv.
-Hearings of the President's Commission, Volume VI, Testimony of Jack Ruby, p.
-189.
+Hearings of the President's Commission, Volume V, Testimony of Jack Ruby, p.
+189

 v.
 Report of the House Select Committee on Assassinations, Section I, Part.
 D, subsection 3, the Federal Bureau of Investigation, p.
 242

-Update: Jack Ruby's contacts with the FBI and his Mafia connections were suppressed from the President's Commission.
+Update: Jack Ruby's contacts with the FBI were suppressed from the President's Commission.